IndyShivy/IndyShivy/README.md

 ## 🧑🏾 About Me

-- 🔭 I’m currently working as an assitant tutor at the University of Wollongong
+- 🔭 I’m currently working as an assistant tutor at the University of Wollongong
 - 🌱 I’ve graduated in CS specialising in CyberSecurity!
 - 💼 I enjoy pursuing passion projects!
 - 📫 How to reach me: